ProjectFinder7997/Java_QuizApplication/README.md

 Download the class files execute in environment of ur choice netbeans,ecllipse etc.,

 Code is available in two forms one is .form (gui ready) and the other is .java format .
+Include mysql jdbc .jar connecter for working of sql

+This project was done as part of semester assignment by :
+# Mr.BitraPurnaKoteswaraRao
+# Mr.M.Tharuneshwar Reddy
+# Mr.L.Abhishikth